 - Prompt #3: Describe a time when you were part of a team in a collaborative experience to advocate for change.
 Please describe one personal strength and one area of growth that you learned through this experience.

 - Prompt #4: For re-applicants only: How have you spent the last year continuing to grow and develop as a future school counselor?

 Complete your experience profile using the Experience Profile Template (Word Document).

-Download unofficial transcripts (or scan a paper transcript) for every institution, one file per institution, and be prepared to upload to the online program application.
+Download unofficial transcripts (or scan a paper transcript) for every institution, one file per institution, and be prepared to upload to the Cal State Apply application.
 This is in addition to, not a substitution for, having official transcripts sent to SDSU Graduate Admissions office.

 Apply for your Certificate of Clearance.
 More directions on this process can be found on the School of Teacher Education's Certificate of Clearance webpage.
 Follow the directions for applying to the Certificate of Clearance.
 (The Emergency Teaching Permit does not apply to this program.)